 Search Warrant Requirements

 The Fourth Amendment assures us that we have the right to be secure in our “persons, houses, papers, and effect from unreasonable searches and seizures.”
 Except when numerous exclusions may apply, the State must obtain a valid warrant to perform a lawful search.
-While this is elementary and the mechanics in getting a warrant are not difficult, you’d be surprised at how frequent an issue revolves around the validity of a search warrant.
+While the search warrant requirements may seem elementary and even mechanical, you’d be surprised at how frequent an issue revolves around the validity of a search warrant.

 - The search warrant may be issued by any court – except for probate court – in the jurisdiction in which the person or property is to be searched.